AlexanderRubinstein/USISegmentation/README.md

 preprocessed data: <data> # path to the folder relative to the root where preprocessed data will be
 ```

+As a result, you will receive a `<data>` folder with prepared images with the same structure as the `<raw data>` folder, as well as a csv table `dataset.csv` with a description of the dataset.

 ### Train network

 - To train the network after preparing your data run this command: